whatgoodisaroad/doggerel/README.md

 # Doggerel

-Doggerel is a small programming language for doing math where **dimensional analysis** is a form of **static analysis**.
-We can declare units, define how these units relate to each other, use values with some conversions done automatically and encounter static failures in some cases when dimensions are misused.
+Doggerel is a programming language **dimensional analysis** is the **static analysis**.
+Data is formed into vectors with explicit dimensionalities: we can declare units, define how they relate to each other, use values with some automatic conversions, and encounter static failures when dimensions are misused.

-In the abstract, the goal of the language is to make it *easier* to ...
+The goal of Doggerel is to make it *easier* to ...

 - Communicate reasoning with numbers,
 - Use units and dimensions correctly, and